EnigmaCurry/d.rymcg.tech/homepage/README.md

 This will automatically open the page in your web browser, and will prefill the password if you enabled it (and chose to store it in `passwords.json`).
-You may bookmark the link it prints out and that way you can store the username and password in your browser.
+You may bookmark the link it prints out and that way you can store the username and password in your browser or to share it with someone else.

 ## Destroy